JasonCordova/JasonCordova/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0a66c2)](https://www.linkedin.com/in/jason-cordova/)
 [![Handshake](https://img.shields.io/badge/Handshake-cdf687?logo=handshake&logoColor=%23000)](https://app.joinhandshake.com/profiles/nesg7w)

+Hi, my name is Jason Cordova!
+I'm a senior studying Computer Science at the New Jersey Institute of Technology (NJIT) where I anticipate to work as a full-time Software Engineer.

+It's nice to meet you!

 <!--
 **JasonCordova/JasonCordova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.